Adaptive Noise Canceling (ANC) Applied to Fetal Electrocardiography

 This example shows how to apply adaptive filters to noise removal using adaptive noise canceling.
-The example uses a user interface (UI) which can be launched by typing the command
+The example uses a user interface (UI) which can be launched by opening the example and typing the command

 adaptiveNoiseCancellationExampleApp.
-For more details, see 'Example Architecture' below.
+For more details, see the 'Example Architecture' section below.

-In this example, we shall simulate the shapes of the electrocardiogram for both the mother and fetus.
-We use a 4000 Hz sampling rate.
-The heart rate for this signal is approximately 89 beats per minute, and the peak voltage of the signal is 3.5 millivolts.
+In this example, we shall simulate the shapes of the electrocardiogram for both the mother and the fetus using a signal that has a sample rate of 4000 Hz.
+The heart rate of this signal is approximately 89 beats per minute, and the peak voltage of the signal is 3.5 millivolts.

 The heart of a fetus beats noticeably faster than that of its mother, with rates ranging from 120 to 160 beats per minute.
 The amplitude of the fetal electrocardiogram is also much weaker than that of the maternal electrocardiogram.
 The example creates an electrocardiogram signal corresponding to a heart rate of 139 beats per minute and a peak voltage of 0.25 millivolts for simulating fetal heartbeat.

-The adaptive noise canceller can use most any adaptive procedure to perform its task.
+The adaptive noise canceller can use any adaptive procedure to perform its task.
 For simplicity, we shall use the least-mean-square (LMS) adaptive filter with 15 coefficients and a step size of 0.00007.
-With these settings, the adaptive noise canceller converges reasonably well after a few seconds of adaptation--certainly a reasonable period to wait given this particular diagnostic application.
+With these settings, the adaptive noise canceller converges reasonably well after a few seconds of adaptation.

 The output signal y(n) of the adaptive filter contains the estimated maternal heartbeat signal, which is not the ultimate signal of interest.
 What remains in the error signal e(n) after the system has converged is an estimate of the fetal heartbeat signal along with residual measurement noise.
 Using the error signal, you can estimate the heart rate of the fetus.

-The command adaptiveNoiseCancellationExampleApp launches a user interface designed to interact with the simulation.
-It also launches a time scope to view the measured fetal heartbeat as well as the measured maternal heartbeat and the extracted fetal heartbeat.
+adaptiveNoiseCancellationExampleApp launches a user interface designed to interact with the simulation.
+You can control the measurement noise in the maternal and fetal heartbeats from the interface.
+It also launches a time scope to view the measured fetal heartbeat as well as themeasured maternal heartbeat and the extracted fetal heartbeat.

-Using MATLAB Coder, you can generate a MEX file for the main processing algorithm by executing the command HelperANCCodeGeneration.
-You can use the generated MEX file by executing the command adaptiveNoiseCancellationExampleApp(true).
+Using MATLAB Coder™, you can generate a MEX file for the main processing algorithm by executing the command